Jon Horn

+Jon Horn covers local politics, government and key consumer issues for 10News, San Diego's ABC affiliate.

-Jon Horn joined 10News after five years as a reporter for the San Diego Union-Tribune, where he covered the local economy, real estate and coastal North County.
+Jon joined 10News in 2015 after five years as a reporter for the San Diego Union-Tribune, where he covered the local economy, real estate and coastal North County.

 Jon's reports on San Diegans who use bitcoin and those who commute from Temecula to save money on housing were honored as the region's best business and real estate stories, respectively, by the San Diego Society of Professional Journalists.